Policy Impact Calculator: 2020 through 2024

 HOW DO WE CALCULATE RESOURCES?

 Our calculations simulate the level of resources available annually for a single parent with an infant and toddler.
 The parent works full time at a minimum wage job for 9 months and takes 12 weeks of leave from work under the Family and Medical Leave Act (FMLA) following the birth of the infant.
-If a state has a paid family and medical leave (PFML) program, benefits from paid family and medical leave are included in the calculation.
-We assume the parent uses a child care subsidy to enroll both children in center-based child care that charges the equal access target rate (which is the 75th percentile of the state’s market rate survey).
+If a state has a paid family and medical leave program, benefits are included in the calculation.
+We assume the parent uses a child care subsidy to enroll both children in center-based child care that charges the equal access target rate (which is the 75th percentile of the state’s most recent market rate survey).

 Our calculations begin with the total annual earnings at the state minimum wage and, where available, paid family and medical leave benefits.
-We subtract the family’s out-of-pocket costs for child care, which include any required copayment, plus additional fees if the state’s child care subsidy reimbursement rate is less than the price of care.
+We subtract the family’s out-of-pocket costs for child care, which include any required copayment, plus additional fees if the state’s child care subsidy reimbursement rate is less than the 75th percentile.
 We then add the resources that a family would expect to receive from federal nutrition benefits (SNAP and WIC) and federal and state earned income and child tax credits (EITC and CTC).
 Lastly, we subtract any federal or state income taxes, as well as payroll contributions under the federal insurance contribution act (FICA) and state paid family and medical leave programs.

 For additional information on the Policy Impact Calculator methodology, see Methods and Sources.